tessalt/coffeescriptbook/book.md

 # => "BANANAS"
 ```

-But since we have an array containing our list of fruits, we can do this a bit more efficiently:
+But since we have an array containing our list of fruits, we can do this a lot more efficiently with a `for` loop:

 ```
 for fruit in fruits